About Better World Advisors

 Originally from New York, Brian's world view is based on Buckminster Fuller's philosophy of using personal commitment and design science for problem solving and the sustainable success of humanity.

-A background of ideas, community organizing and strategic service.
+Background of ideas, community organizing and strategic service.

 Brian is a social and political activist by nature.
 At age 12 he was a volunteer for the Eugene McCarthy for President campaign in 1968.
 Trained in nonviolent civil disobedience, Brian was one of 2,000 Clamshell Alliance activists organized in "affinity groups" that occupied the Seabrook, N.H. nuclear power plant in 1977.
 He has personally organized, trained and deployed hundreds of "Safety Monitors" for security duties at "Peace Jobs and Justice" marches and rallies of 75,000 to 150,000 people.

 Brian is a big believer in the power of music, technology and culture to advance peace and human rights.
 Active in the anti-apartheid movement, he was a leading organizer of Rock Against Racism USA.
 During the US Soviet citizen diplomacy movement, he co-produced the Soviet American Peace Walk Concert in Golden Gate Park.
 In 1994 he worked with the Unity Foundation to organize a live two-way television "Space Bridge" between artist festivals in Sarajevo and San Francisco.
-This was part of a series of videoconferences focused on citizens peace building initiatives to the city of Sarajevo, which was then under the siege of war.
+This was part of an "Interactive Plaza" series of videoconferences focused on citizens peace building initiatives to the city of Sarajevo, which was then under the siege of war.
 In 1995 he co-produced an International Culture and Technology Festival for the 50th of the United Nations in San Francisco.

 For many years he produced a nationwide live radio Earth Day Auction of guitars autographed by the world's most well-known rock artists.
 Brian used to work for Bill Graham Presents and was a volunteer with the Rock Medicine Unit of the Haight Asbury Free Clinic for 5 years.